This page is designed to answer the following questions:

 - 5.4 Record progress in relation to personal development (Level 3 Diploma in Adult Care, Promote personal development in care settings)

-After you have worked with your manager to create your own Personal Development Plan (PDP), it is important to review it regularly to ensure you are on target and keep your progress updated.
+After you have worked with your manager to create your own Personal Development Plan (PDP), it is important to review it regularly to ensure you are on target and your progress is kept up to date.

-This means keeping a log of any training or other learning that you have completed as well as keeping hold of any certificates that you have been awarded.
+This means keeping a log of any training or other learning that you have completed and keeping hold of any certificates you have been awarded.

 This is important for several reasons.

-Firstly, it will be evidence that you are competent in particular areas.
-Many employers will ask for proof of your training and development at the interview stage and without an accurate record, you will not be able to prove this.
+Firstly, it will evidence that you are competent in particular areas.
+Many employers will ask for proof of your training and development at the interview stage, and without an accurate record, you will not be able to provide this.